-The recoverable amount was determined by an independent property appraiser having appropriate recognized professional qualifications and recent experience in the category of the property being valued.
+The recoverable amount of unutilized machinery and equipment was determined by an independent property appraiser having appropriate recognized professional qualifications and recent experience in the category of the property being valued.
 The fair value of the property being appraised was determined using the replacement cost model.
 This approach considers the cost to reproduce or replace in new condition the assets appraised in accordance with current market prices of materials, labor, contractor's overhead, profit and fees, and all other attendant's costs associated with its acquisition and installation in place.
 Adjustment is then made for accrued depreciation as evidenced by the observed condition and present and prospective serviceability in comparison with the new similar units.
+The accumulated impairment losses of unutilized machinery and equipment amounted to P307,600 as at December 31, 2020 and 2019.